MARCH - PREPARE, PLANT AND HARVEST

 Cut off trusses of unripe tomatoes before the weather turns cold and ripen them on a sunny windowsill.
 This will stop early frosts splitting them!

-Lift main crop potatoes, spread out to dry, then store in hessian or paper sacks in a cool dark, well-ventaliated place.
+Lift main crop potatoes, spread out to dry, then store in hessian or paper sacks in a cool dark, well-ventilated place.

 Pick the last of your basil crop before the cooler weather arrives.

-Harvest pumpkins and leave them out in the sun to enable their skins to harden.
+Harvest pumpkins and leave them out in the sun to enhance their flavour and enable their skins to harden.

 Check the stem of watermelons, if it's dried out and brown it is likely ripe.